Skip to Calculator

 The most common spec is 3 inches of compacted Hot Mix Asphalt (HMA) over a 4–6 inch compacted crushed stone base.
 This handles passenger cars, SUVs, and light pickup trucks without issue and typically lasts 20–25 years with sealcoating every 3–5 years.

 Some contractors install at 2 inches to hit a lower price point.
 That works if the base is solid and well-compacted, and if you're only parking passenger vehicles.
-But 2-inch driveways show their age sooner — you'll see surface cracking and minor ruts within 10 years in cold climates.
+But 2-inch driveways show their age sooner.
+You'll see surface cracking and minor ruts within 10 years in cold climates.

 If you park a loaded pickup, RV, or have regular delivery trucks coming in, go to 4 inches.